Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 - Limited customization.

-Reseller hosting is definitely not for everyone.
-If you’re building a small website from scratch or just looking to host a website on your own, then this will not be the best option for you.
+Reseller hosting involves selling hosting services to clients.
+As such, it is definitely not for everyone.
+If you’re building a small website from scratch or just looking to host a website on your own, you’ll want to look elsewhere.

 But if you want to sell web hosting to other sites, then you should look into reseller hosting plans.